 But despite the country's high salmon demand, there's a different fish in your grocery store that dietitians want you to stock up on: sardines.

-This tiny fish packs some great health benefits, rivaling its more popular, pink peer.
-Read on to learn why dietitians want you to eat more sardines.
+This tiny fish packs some great health perks, rivaling its more popular, pink peer.
+Read on for the health benefits of sardines, and then stock up on a few cans.

 Why Sardines Are So Good for You